openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 *********

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.
 It allows to efficiently run it on Intel hardware, especially on CPU, using OpenVINO™ runtime.
 Also, the resulting IR model is required to run POT optimization in the section below.
-IR model contains of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.
+IR model contains 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.

 2. That's how we can export the trained model ``outputs/weights.pth`` from the previous section and save the exported model to the ``outputs/openvino/`` folder.